siiky/siiky.github.io/care/list.md

 IPFS root directory of this list: ipfs://bafybeicsuo27ufnhjw2k5ophno5hgxhuvfbzzerrgsx7fxmy4kxwthpkbi

 Because _sharing is caring_.
 This is a list of things I'm caring with others.
-Some of the type of cares you may find here are books from [Gutenberg] or [Standard Ebooks] that I particularly like; public movies/documentaries I find interesting and/or important (such as _Nothing to Hide_); and copies of technical material distributed publicly and freely by their creators (such as OPLSS lectures).
+Some of the types of cares you may find here are books from [Gutenberg] or [Standard Ebooks] that I particularly like; public movies/documentaries I find interesting and/or important; and copies of technical material distributed publicly and freely by their creators.
 Whatever care you may find here, it shouldn't be illegal.

 You'll find at least three spider cares.